ODtwits/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-changes the owner and the group ownner of _hello to vincent and staff respectively.
+changes the owner of the file hello to betty only if it is owned by the user guillaume.